nickserv/danamccurdy.com/_posts/2018-08-09-all-you-need.md

 Fifty years ago,
 I sat gobsmacked,
-bathed in your exuberant spirit, this flood of fantasmagoria streaming off the screen, your music’s mysterious power suffusing me.
+bathed in this exuberant spirit, this flood of fantasmagoria streaming off the screen, the music’s mysterious power suffusing me.

 My young mind